 How is cheek reduction performed?

 Cheek reduction is also performed under general anesthesia.
 But in this case, shaving or moving the bone using geometric cuts reduces the size of the cheeks.
 Cheek reduction may also involve removal of fat from the cheeks.
 Again, all incisions are made inside the mouth and in the scalp, leaving no obvious external scarring.

 How is cheek enhancement via fat transfer performed?

 Cheek enhancement via fat transfer is performed by harvesting fat from your own body and injecting it into the cheeks.
-This is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
-This non-surgical procedure is ideal for those who wish to avoid surgery.
+Fat transfer is done in such a way as to enhance your natural features and promote a more youthful, full-cheeked appearance.
+This non-surgical procedure is ideal for those who wish to avoid invasive surgery.
 Read more about fat transfer or about fat transfer using stem cells.